subugoe/exist_docker/README.md

 	* Example
 		* click the open-Tab -> apps -> tei-simple -> doc -> documentation.xml
 		* click the run-Tab
-			* If the run-Tab is disabled, close the file and opne it again
+			* If the run-Tab is disabled, reload the site